The Fighting Thespian

-It was widely known that the actor Richard Harris liked a drink.
-It was also true that he was fond of a fight.
-He was certainly in the right place to combine both pastimes when he visited the Kembles Head in Covent Garden, one fine summer morning in 1971.
+The actor Richard Harris liked a drink.
+It is also true that he was fond of a fight.
+He was certainly in the right place to combine both pastimes when he visited the Kembles Head in Covent Garden.

 In its heyday, Covent Garden market offered plenty of pubs to anyone desperate for an early morning pint.
 For example, The Essex Serpent — aka The Snake Pit — opened at 6 a.m.
 Most of them served food and so, when breakfast time arrived, porters would often head for the nearest pub.

-No one was charged and inevitably Harris’ reputation was enhanced by a few more column inches.
-The episode made the Evening Standard front page by lunchtime and the TV news by evening.
+Police laid no charges.
+Harris’ reputation was enhanced by a few more column inches.
+The episode made the Evening Standard front page by lunchtime, and the TV news by evening.

 Richard Harris was a fine actor, but on this evidence not so good with his fists.
-He was, however, blessed with a deep sense of irony.
+Yet he was blessed with a deep sense of irony.
 He was later to remark, when backing a campaign to save a London drinking club: “You can go there anonymously, have a pint, have a chat with your friends and remain unmolested.”

 He died on October 25th 2002, less than a mile from the Kembles Head, in the University College Hospital, my own birthplace in Gower Street.